Thursday, October 23, 2025

 1. Peel, core and cube the apples.

-2. Cook all ingredients in a small pot for a few minutes until apples are soften (no need for them to be super soft, they will continue to cook and soften in the oven).
+2. Cook all ingredients in a small pot on low-medium heat for a few minutes, stirring occasionally, uncovered, until apples are softer (no need for them to be super soft, they will soften more in the oven).

-3. Remove from heat and drain away the fluids.
+3. Remove from heat and drain away the fluids if needed.
 Let cool to room temperature.

-1. Remove dough discs from refrigerator, let them sit in room temperature for a few minutes.
+1. Remove dough discs from refrigerator, let them sit in room temperature for a couple of minutes.

 2. Knead one of the discs for a few seconds until it's a bit softer and easier to work with.